uva-bi-sdad/OSS-Universe/README.md

 A public dataset provided through Google which is infrequently updated and thus not a reliable data source for our purpose.
 - GHTorrent
 An open source project updated multiple times a day that reflects the data on Github, but did not offer information on repository licenses or additions and deletions.

+## Visualization

+- poster_graphs
+This folder contains scripts that are used to produce graphs for the 2019 poster.
+The "poster_graphs.md" file is a readable document.

+- additional_scripts
+This file contains some products that are not included in the 2019 work product.